vim-scripts/vim-javacomplete2/README.md

 ## Requirements

-- Vim version 7.0 or above, with python support;
+- Vim version 7.4 or above with python support;
-- JDK version 7 or above in classpath.
+- JDK8.

 ## Installation